 To book a full day mediation with Kelly Capps, please click here to schedule.

-How Can Divorce With Mediation Save You Money?
+How Can Using Mediation Save You Money During a Divorce?

 Individuals who have experienced a divorce or who are presently dealing with a divorce, understand first-hand the difficulties of the undertaking.
 The thought of divorce brings out powerful emotional baggage in many individuals.
 Feelings of disaster, regret, and anxiety arise.
 Along with the agony of the broken marital relationship, you now must handle the emotional and the financial tension of splitting up.
 Many of the preconceived notions we have about divorce centers on the few cases that go to trial.
 The reality is that litigating a divorce could be outrageously costly, but not many cases of divorce will ever make it to trial.
 Mediation is a favorable alternative to litigation.
 It is often a one-day event that requires a clear negotiation strategy, and that is where an attorney may be of help to you.